neondatabase/neon/docs/rfcs/025-generation-numbers.md

    we are deleting.

-Note that at step 2 we are only confirming that deletions of objects _no longer referenced by the metadata written in step 1_ are safe.
+Note that at step 2 we are only confirming that deletions of objects _no longer referenced by the specific `index_part.json` written in step 1_ are safe.
 If we were attempting other deletions concurrently, these would need their own generation validation step.

 If step 2 fails, we may leak the object.
 This is safe, but has a cost: see [scrubbing](#cleaning-up-orphan-objects-scrubbing).
 We may avoid this entirely outside of node